 Who plays the character J.M.
 Barrie?

-Discover the awards and nominations received by Finding Neverland.
-Explore the history of Finding Neverland and its cast and crew.
+Discover all the awards and nominations received by Finding Neverland, from Oscars to film festival honors.
+Learn how Finding Neverland and its cast and crew have been recognized by critics and the industry alike.

 Art Direction